MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/criteria.md

 * Falsely claim to be software from Microsoft.

 Software must not mislead or coerce you into making decisions about your device.
-It is considered behavior that limits your choices.
+It's considered behavior that limits your choices.
 In addition to the previous list, software that exhibits lack of choice might:

 * Display exaggerated claims about your device's health.